-BBQ Roasted Chickpeas recipe is a simple to make a healthy snack, full of sweet bbq flavor and the best part is they are protein packed, gluten-free, dairy-free, and sugar-free!
+BBQ Roasted Chickpeas recipe is simple to make a healthy snack, full of sweet bbq flavor and the best part is they are protein-packed, gluten-free, dairy-free, and sugar-free!

 A 1-ounce (28-gram) serving provides the following nutrients:

 - Calories: 46

 - Carbs: 31 grams